TitanPlayz100/teti/info.md

 - clean, modern, and animated menus
 - responsive design
 - touhou jazz music
+- Replays of games can be saved and viewed

 ## TODO list
 Things that I am working on based on other changes